-May before In the release of X2, there was some sad news as the World Game Circus closed down.
+May before the In release of X2, there was some sad news as World the Game Circus closed down.
 Once again, Japan was without any "In The Groove" or "Pump It Up" machines, despite the fact there really wasn't much of a following for it when it was available.
 As mentioned in the previous chapter though, DJ Max Technika did see a localized release later that year.